Rural Versus Urban Prepping: How to Prepare

 Cons

-1. You will need to understand that when SHTF, you will have to depend on your saved up resources such as food and water.
+1. You must understand that when a disaster hits, you will have to depend on the resources you have saved up, such as food and water.

 2. Many urbanities depend more on frequent trips to the grocery store, which will likely be wiped clean in a crisis.
 Therefore, you will need to double your stocks.